 To facilitate the movement of money between savers and borrowers, commercial banks receive customer deposits, place them in different types of accounts, extend loans with interest on those deposits to businesses and individuals, and pay interest to borrowers on the deposits.

 Although the interest paid to borrowers represents a liability for commercial banks, these banks typically loan funds at higher interest rates than the rates they pay to borrowers, which allows them to turn a profit.

-Although these banks specialize in extending short-term credit to businesses, they provide a number of diverse offerings.
+Although commercial banks specialize in extending short-term credit to businesses, they provide a number of diverse offerings.

 Businesses, like individuals, need checking and savings accounts.
 Checking accounts help firms make payments to suppliers and employees, while savings accounts can hold cash reserves and earn interest.

 Businesses need money to operate and grow, but if they're just starting out, or their assets are tied up in inventory or expensive equipment, they may require additional funds for big purchases.
 Commercial banks fill this role, extending loans to help businesses purchase supplies, real estate, and vehicles that are necessary for operations.

 This is a document that a business can secure from a bank to vouch for its ability to pay for goods or services.
 Trading with customers and suppliers overseas is complicated and can be risky.
 When businesses don’t know whom they’re dealing with, or the other person is in a different country with different laws, a letter of credit can increase the likelihood of a successful transaction.

 If businesses need to efficiently handle payments in large volumes, lockboxes can help.
 Customers mail payments to a post office box set up by a bank at nearby locations, and the bank moves the funds into the business’s account.
 By accepting payments this way, firms can receive and deposit checks more quickly.

 Just like individuals, businesses may need to accept payments from customers in a variety of ways.
 Customers like to pay with credit cards, electronic checks, and even paper checks.
 Banks help make this happen and can also help businesses manage their risks of fraudulent payments and chargebacks.